ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- dev:/test/ncsa_qdl
      Critical regression test.
-     Has standard ncsa/ncsa-default.qdl script with plain vanilla configuration -- Should get full claims as list
-      -- check that returned id token from refresh and exchange still have isMemberOf as flat list.
+     Has standard ncsa/ncsa-default.qdl script with plain vanilla configuration -- Should get full claims as list (not a structure) -- check that returned id token from refresh still has isMemberOf as flat list.

-  -- dev:/test/fnal
+  -- dev:test/fnal
      IDP: Github
      See above for localhost.